Tulsa race massacre: Stand-off at the courthouse

-The afternoon edition of the Tribune hit the streets shortly after 3 p.m., and soon news spread of a potential lynching.
+The afternoon edition of the Tribune hit the streets shortly after 3 p.m., and soon, news spread of a potential lynching.
 By 4 p.m., local authorities were on alert.
 White residents began congregating at and near the Tulsa County Courthouse.
-By sunset around 7:30 p.m., the several hundred white residents assembled outside the courthouse appeared to have the makings of a lynch mob.
-Willard M. McCullough, the newly-elected sheriff of Tulsa County, was determined to avoid events such as the 1920 lynching of white murder suspect Roy Belton in Tulsa, which had occurred during the term of his predecessor.
-The sheriff took steps to ensure the safety of Rowland.
+By sunset, around 7:30 p.m., the several hundred white residents assembled outside the courthouse appeared to have the makings of a lynch mob.
+Willard M. McCullough, the newly elected sheriff of Tulsa County, was determined to avoid events such as the 1920 lynching of white murder suspect Roy Belton in Tulsa, which had occurred during the term of his predecessor.
+The sheriff took steps to ensure Rowland's safety.
 McCullough organized his deputies into a defensive formation around Rowland, who was terrified.
 The Guthrie Daily Leader reported that Rowland had been taken to the county jail before crowds started to gather.
 The sheriff positioned six of his men, armed with rifles and shotguns, on the roof of the courthouse.
-He disabled the building's elevator and had his remaining men barricade themselves at the top of the stairs with orders to shoot any intruders on sight.
-The sheriff went outside and tried to talk the crowd into going home but to no avail.
+He disabled the building's elevator and had his remaining men barricade themselves at the top of the stairs with orders to shoot any intruders in sight.
+The sheriff went outside and tried to talk the crowd into going home, but to no avail.
 According to an account by Scott Ellsworth, the sheriff was "hooted down".
 At about 8:20 p.m., three white men entered the courthouse, demanding that Rowland be turned over to them.
 Although vastly outnumbered by the growing crowd out on the street, Sheriff McCullough turned the men away.

-A few blocks away on Greenwood Avenue, members of the Black community gathered to discuss the situation at Gurley's Hotel.
+A few blocks away on Greenwood Avenue, members of the black community gathered to discuss the situation at Gurley's Hotel.
 Given the recent lynching of Belton, a white man accused of murder, they believed that Rowland was greatly at risk.
-Many Black residents were determined to prevent the crowd from lynching Rowland, but they were divided about tactics.
+Many black residents were determined to prevent the crowd from lynching Rowland, but they were divided about tactics.
 Young World War I veterans prepared for a battle by collecting guns and ammunition.
 Older, more prosperous men feared a destructive confrontation that likely would cost them dearly.
 O. W. Gurley stated that he had tried to convince the men that there would be no lynching, but the crowd responded that Sheriff McCullough had personally told them their presence was required.
-About 9:30 p.m., a group of approximately 50–60 Black men, armed with rifles and shotguns, arrived at the jail to support the sheriff and his deputies in defending Rowland from the mob.
-Corroborated by ten witnesses, attorney James Luther submitted to the grand jury that they were following the orders of Sheriff McCullough who publicly denied he gave any orders:
+At about 9:30 p.m., a group of approximately 50–60 black men, armed with rifles and shotguns, arrived at the jail to support the sheriff and his deputies in defending Rowland from the mob.
+Corroborated by ten witnesses, attorney James Luther submitted to the grand jury that they were following the orders of Sheriff McCullough, who publicly denied he gave any orders: